 Peter Vredenburgh Began Town, Sawmill.

 Vredenburgh Sawmill Co. reached a maximum cut of 50 million board feet of lumber in a year through the use of common labor paid on dollar a day for a period of about 26 years.
 This common labor made up approximately 80 percent of the payroll.

-Peter Vredenburgh, Jr., on of four sons of the Senior Vredenburgh, was a native of Springfield, Ill., who had established and managed a sawmill at Pine Hill before coming to Monroe County.
+Peter Vredenburgh, Jr., one of four sons of the Senior Vredenburgh [John S. Vredenburgh], was a native of Springfield, Ill., who had established and managed a sawmill at Pine Hill before coming to Monroe County.
 He started the construction of the plant and mill village at Vredenburgh in 1910 and operations in 1912.